New York Giants vs. Atlanta Falcons NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- New York and its opponent combined to score over 48 points, the current matchup's total, twice last year.
+- Out of 16 games last year, New York had two with more than 47.5 points scored, its current matchup's total.

-- Atlanta's games went over 48 total points scored in eight of 16 matchups last season.
+- Atlanta played eight games last season (50% of opportunities) in which the teams combined to score more than 47.5 points.

-- The two teams averaged a combined 5.7 fewer points per game (42.3) a season ago than this matchup's over/under of 48 points.
+- The two teams averaged a combined 5.2 less points per game (42.3) a season ago than this matchup's over/under of 47.5 points.

-- Opponents of the two teams averaged a combined 0.2 more points per game last season (48.2) than this game's over/under of 48 points.
+- Opponents of these two teams averaged a combined 48.2 points per game last season, 0.7 more than the over/under in this matchup.

-- The average point total in Giants games last year was 2.7 less points than the total of 48 in this matchup.
+- The Giants' average point total in matchups last year was 45.3, 2.2 points less than the over/under in this game.

-- Falcons games in 2020 averaged an over/under of 51.4 points, 3.4 more than the point total in this matchup.
+- The average point total for the Falcons in 2020 was 3.9 points higher than this game's over/under.

 Giants stats and trends

-- New York won nine games against the spread last season, while failing to cover seven times.
+- New York covered nine times in 16 matchups with a spread last season.

-- The Giants did not cover the spread last season (0-1 ATS) when playing as at least 3.5-point favorites.
+- The Giants did not cover the spread when favored by 3 points or more last season (in one opportunity).

-- New York and its opponents combined to hit the over three out of 16 times last season.
+- A total of three of New York's games last season hit the over.

-- New York was 2-0 against the spread and 1-1 overall last season when the team notched over 25.9 points.
+- When New York scored more than 25.9 points last year, it was 2-0 against the spread and 1-1 overall.

-- The Giants turned the ball over one more time (22 total) than the Falcons forced a turnover (21) last year.
+- The Giants turned the ball over 22 times last year, one more turnover than the Falcons forced (21).

 - Click over to SISportsbook and find the latest odds on this matchup.